Top 150+ Python Interview Questions You Must Know for 2025

 Unpickling

-If you just created a neural network model, you can save that model to your hard drive, pickle it, and then unpickle to bring it back into another software program or to use it at a later time.
+If you just created a neural network model, you can save that model to your hard drive, pickle it, and then unpickle it to bring it back into another software program or use it later.

 6. How is Memory managed in Python?

 Python has a private heap space that stores all the objects.
 The Python memory manager regulates various aspects of this heap, such as sharing, caching, segmentation, and allocation.
-The user has no control over the heap; only the Python interpreter has access.
+The user cannot control the heap; only the Python interpreter has access.

-Arguments are passed in python by a reference.
-This means that any changes made within a function are reflected in the original object.
+Python passes arguments by reference.
+Any changes made within a function are reflected in the original object.

 Consider two sets of code shown below: